Counselling for Adults, Children & Young People

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I offer safe, compassionate and confidential counselling to adults, children and young people in Bristol and surrounding areas.
+I offer relational, compassionate and confidential counselling to adults, children and young people in Bristol.

 My counselling approach is person-centred.
 My experience is that, whatever difficulties life throws at us, even the very youngest people have an amazing ability to locate their strengths, to grow, and to find their own path through the tough times.